Roots Salon: Art that Digs Deep

 Jamie O’Reilly is a singer, writer, and arts producer with a 40 year plus history as an arts activist in the vibrant cultural landscape of Chicago and its neighboring communities.
 The Roots Salon and the Roots Legacy Projects are programs of her cultural arts business J. O’Reilly Productions.

-new Roots Legacy Project
+Roots Legacy Project

 Singer and producer Jamie O’Reilly hosts soirees and curates the Roots Salon, a century old family tradition of presenting art, performance and conversation.
 Roots events have included Roots Fest: a music festival featuring local favorites, End of Life/Afterlife: a year-long arts residency in collaboration with St. John’s Episcopal Church, Rekindling the Salon: an artist retreat and concert for the HotHouse at Lakeside Studios in Michigan, and the Roots Master Speakers Series: talks with high profile Chicago area personalities, Rick Kogan among them.
+IN OLD CHICAGO is her latest program.
+More on the blog.

 How did Roots Salon come about?